aroberge/friendly/docs/html/_sources/tracebacks_en.rst.txt

     Python exception:
         IndentationError: expected an indented block (raise_indentation_error1.py, line 4)

-    An indentation error occurs when a given line is not indented (aligned vertically) as expected.
+    An IndentationError occurs when a given line of code is not indented (aligned vertically with other lines) as expected.

     Likely cause:
+        Python could not parse the file 'raise_indentation_error1.py' beyond the location indicated below by --> and ^.

+       1: '''Should raise IndentationError'''
+       2:
+       3: if True:
-        Line 4: pass
+    -->4: pass

-        File: raise_indentation_error1.py
+             ^

-        In this case, the line identified in the file above was expected to begin a new indented block.
+        In this case, the line identified above was expected to begin a new indented block.